NotDarkn/ultradocs/docs/any/4-greed/any-4-4.md

     <b>Difficulty</b>: Intermediate (3/5)
 </font> <br/>

-While aligned with the initial spawn, walk towards the door before the ramp, aim in-between <br/>
-the side grey line and the center dark red line as pictured below: <br/>
+While aligned with the initial spawn, walk towards the door before the ramp, aim in-between the side grey line and the center dark red line as pictured below: <br/>
-Once aligned, shoot the freeze-frame rocket and freeze it when it’s halfway between you and the door.<br/>
+Once aligned, shoot the rocket and freeze it when it’s halfway between you and the door.<br/>
 Slide down the ramp and once past the rocket, shoot it with the malicious railcannon.<br/>
-Make sure to hold slide until you make it to the blue bounce pad, where you then slam down onto it.<br/>
+Make sure to hold slide until you make it to the blue bounce pad, then slam down onto it.<br/>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ND75yFkc-gI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>